cirrus-geo/cirrus-geo/cloudformation/README.md

   --capabilities CAPABILITY_NAMED_IAM
 ```

-The minimal workflow contains a single `ChoiceState` that checks for a particular value
+The minimal workflow contains a single `ChoiceState` that checks for a `succeed` field
-in the `workflow` field in the payload.
-Use `workflows/minimal/payload.json` for
+in the payload process block for a boolean `true` value.
+Use
-testing.
-You can change the `workflow` value to something other than "minimal" to make
+`workflows/minimal/payload.json` for testing.
+Set the `succeed` field to `false` to
-the workflow fail.
+generate a failed state machine execution.

 ## Cleanup